Tunisia national football team: 2008–2014: Disappointments and missing the World Cup

-2014–present: Resurgence again
+2014–2022: Renaissance and two World Cup participations

 Belgian manager Georges Leekens was appointed in early 2014; early results included a 1–1 draw against Colombia and a 1–0 win over South Korea, both in friendly matches.
 Under Leekens, the team climbed from 49th to 22nd in the FIFA rankings.
 Tunisia qualified for the 2015 African Cup of Nations, and topped their group for the first time since 2008, winning against Zambia and drawing with Cape Verde and DR Congo.
 They were eliminated in the quarter-finals after a defeat to host Equatorial Guinea.
 In July 2015, Henryk Kasperczak returned as manager after 17 years.
-He managed to qualify the team for the 2017 African Cup, and reached the quarter-finals of the competition after beating Algeria and Zimbabwe, before losing again in this round, this time against Burkina Faso.
+He managed to qualify the team for the 2017 African Cup, and reached the quarter-finals of the competition after beating Algeria and Zimbabwe, before losing against Burkina Faso.